 Bio: Her research focuses on developing new particle accelerators for future applications with a focus on medicine.

-This conference is being presented by Vicphysics Teachers’ Network and hosted by Swinburne University of Technology.
+This conference was presented by Vicphysics Teachers’ Network and hosted by Swinburne University of Technology.